 Men who took 400 international units (I.U.) of vitamin E daily had more prostate cancers compared to men who took a placebo, according to an updated review of data from the Selenium and Vitamin E Cancer Prevention (SELECT) Trial.
-The results of this update will appear October 12, 2011, in the Journal of the American Medical Association.
+The results appeared Oct.
+12 in the Journal of the American Medical Association.

-"SELECT has definitively shown a lack of benefit from vitamin E and selenium supplements in the prevention of prostate cancer and has shown there are some real risks," said J. Kellogg Parsons, MD, MHS, one of the authors of the study and an investigator at UC San Diego Moores Cancer Center, which is part of the international network of research institutions (SWOG) that carried out SELECT at more than 400 clinical sites in the United States, Puerto Rico, and Canada.
+"SELECT has definitively shown a lack of benefit from vitamin E and selenium supplements in the prevention of prostate cancer and has shown there are some real risks," said Dr. J. Kellogg Parsons, one of the authors of the study and an investigator at UC San Diego Moores Cancer Center, which is part of the international network of research institutions (SWOG) that carried out SELECT at more than 400 clinical sites in the United States, Puerto Rico, and Canada.
 "Men who were part of SELECT should continue to see their primary care physician or urologist and bring these results to their attention for further consideration."